markholloway/markholloway.github.io/_posts/2018-12-27-postman-sms-twilio.md

 tags: [twilio]
 ---

-[`Postman`](https://www.getpostman.com) is a free application for macOS, Linux, and Windows, that simplifies API development and testing.
-The following example shows how to configure Postman to support Twilio and send SMS messages.
+[`Postman`](https://www.getpostman.com) is a [free](https://www.getpostman.com) application for macOS, Linux, and Windows, that simplifies `API` development and testing.
+The following `screenshots` shows how to configure Postman to work with `Twilio` and send SMS messages.

 <!--more-->